tomellericcardo/cattive-portal/README.md

     python portal.py

 ## To do
-- Add loading animations.
-- Create a real authentication system, in order to provide Internet connection to the registered user and perform a MITM attack.
+Create a real authentication system, in order to provide Internet connection to the registered user and perform a MITM attack.